-Income tax payments are underestimated by 10% in 2020 and 2021 and 8% in 2022, whilst peoples' insurance contributions are overestimated by 12% in 2020 and by 3% in 2021 (table A3.4).
-In 2022, the insurance contributions are underestimated by 2%.
+Income tax payments are underestimated by 4% in 2021 and 2% in 2022, but overestimated by 4% in 2023.
+Peoples' insurance contributions are overestimated by 8% in 2021,by 2% in 2022 and by 7% in 2023 (table A3.4).
 It should be noted that some differences are to be expected because the external statistics on income tax payments reflect actual amounts paid in the calendar year, while EUROMOD estimates the income tax due on income received in the calendar year.
 In addition, the external statistics include an amount for dividend taxation which residents can deduct from their income tax liability but which is partly borne by foreign residents and companies.
 Moreover, the external statistics include income tax on Box 2 income (see section 2.7.4), not taken into account in EUROMOD.

-Employer social insurance contributions for unemployment are replicated accurately in 2020, but overestimated by about 38% in 2021 and underestimated by about 3% in 2022.
+Employer social insurance contributions for unemployment are overestimated by 42% in 2021, underestimated by only 1% in 2022 and overestimated by only 1% in 2023.
 The overestimation in 2021 is probably due to the fact that EUROMOD estimates the tax and benefit system at the 30th of June of each year to derive average annual amounts.
 This means that a reduction of the insurance contribution rate for the period August - December 2021 - which is accounted for in the external statistics - is not taken into account by EUROMOD results.
-Employer social insurance contributions for disability are underestimated by about 2% in 2020 and 7% in 2022, but overestimated by about 1% in 2021.
+Employer social insurance contributions for disability are overestimated by about 4% in 2021, whilst they are underestimated by about 5% in 2022 and by about 8% in 2023.

 The total amount of health insurance contributions also appears to be replicated quite well in EUROMOD.
-Notably, the quality of the external statistics for these amounts is subject to some doubt22.
+Notably, the quality of the external statistics for these amounts is subject to some doubt23.

-22 The external statistics include the sum of all payments of health insurance contributions made to private health insurance companies which appear to be based on fairly rough estimates.
+23 The external statistics include the sum of all payments of health insurance contributions made to private health insurance companies which appear to be based on fairly rough estimates.